aitdgit/CISHack-AITDGIT/PredictX/README.md

 ```
 npm start
 ```
-Run this command in / directory
+Run this command in main (/) directory